Skip to main content

 • Crystal Louisiana Hot Sauce

-1. Remove the giblet package from turkey.
+1. Remove the giblet package from the turkey.

-2. Rinse under cold water then pat dry.
+2. Rinse under cold water, then pat dry.

 4. Remove giblets from pan, dice and return to the pan, reduce to medium heat.